GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 !!! warning " Work In Progress"

-    - The page will be heavily updated over the coming days.
+    - The page will be heavily updated over the coming days with match details.
 For now we have included the most critical information to know upfront.
     - For the most up-to-date information and strategies visit the [Discord](https://discord.gg/PTBu6WgV) and go to the the Forums - Battlefront of Heroes - Season 1 channel.

 !!! danger "Critical Information"